Programme certainty

 kapitol's vmc approach

-The following key benefits of Kapitol’s VMC approach have been realized and documented in live projects.
+The following key benefits of Kapitol’s VMC approach have been realized and documented.

 Volumetric modular construction should be considered at concept design and embedded no later than early schematic design.
 Modular delivers its greatest value when the building is designed for manufacture, rather than attempting to retrofit modular principles into a conventional scheme.
 Early consideration allows key spatial, structural, services, façade, fire, and logistics decisions to be resolved upfront and coordinated as an integrated system.